| Lutheranism is a strong force in

 where needed -- I am currently serving a congregation in the Fairfax, Virginia

 area on a monthly basis.
-I work full-time as a technical support
+I work full-time as a business analyst for

 If you have questions about what